LunarMarathon/graphToTable/.github/ISSUE_TEMPLATE/Important note.md

 - Get the issue assigned first before raising a PR.
 - Try to open a PR for the issue in 2-3 days with all the required changes.
 - If you have any doubts, discuss with me in the issue before starting to code.
-- Please DON't FORMAT the files, it makes it difficult while reviewing changes in the PR.
+- Please DON'T FORMAT the files, it makes it difficult while reviewing changes in the PR.
 - Thanks for reading this and showing interest in contributing :D